JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 schema(X).scitypes
 ```

-but in this case you may want to map the names to `Multiclass`, the height to `Continuous` and the ratings to `OrderedFactor`; to do so:
+but in this case you may want to map the names to `Multiclass`, the height to
+`Continuous` and the ratings to `OrderedFactor`; to do so use the `coerce`
+function:

 ```@example 2
 Xfixed = coerce(X, :name=>Multiclass,